 Bilateral Economic Relations

 Fiji's economy is shifting from a reliance on sugar and textiles to a focus on tourism and related industries.
 The United States has been among Fiji's principal trading partners.
 The main products imported to the U.S. from Fiji include bottled water, tuna, and sugar.
 U.S. exports to Fiji are mainly machinery, transport equipment, and food.
 Fiji and the United States do not have a bilateral investment agreement.
-Tourism including from the United States contributes significantly to the Fijian economy.
+Tourism and remittances including from the United States contributes significantly to the Fijian economy.

 Fiji's Membership in International Organizations